 NOTE: Courses that are waived from another institution will not appear on the student's Consortium transcript.
 This process is documented by obtaining signatures on the Course Waiver form, submitted to the Program Office, and uploaded into the student's file.

 NOTE: Waiver of course credits does NOT reduce the total credit hour requirement for the doctoral degree from the VCPCP.
+Replacement courses will be required.

 Reduction of Foundational Research Project/Thesis Requirement